 NORTH KLONDIKE HIGHWAY: Yukon Wildlife Preserve

 The North Klondike Highway follows an old mining route with plenty of golden opportunities to see wildlife, like in the protected Yukon Wildlife Preserve.
 Although the Yukon is teeming with wildlife, the Preserve is the only place where you’re guaranteed to spot a wide variety of animals.
 You might spot a 700 kg moose with velvet antlers, a lynx roaming around on snowshoe-like feet, or even a tourist awkwardly taking photos with a giant iPad.
-The animals here have ancestors older than some dinosaurs, making this Wildlife Preserve a park that features Jurassic genealogy—with none of the screaming and fleeing tourists.
+The animals here have ancestors older than some dinosaurs, making this Wildlife Preserve a park that features ice age genealogy.

 HAINES HIGHWAY: Dalton Post